-Figure 11: Consenting to purposes (that the controller benefits from) allows data subjects to "get" features they desire.
+Figure 19: Consenting to purposes (that the controller benefits from) allows data subjects to "get" features they desire.

-The current prototype does not meet the legal requirements as well and needs to be extended in upcoming iterations to meet legal requirements of the GDPR.
-However, it is conceivable that this design encourage more data disclosure (with reference to one of the goals of WP4).
-Figure 12 shows a configuration with "unspent" points that the data subject might consider to use (by consenting to Photo upload for example).
+The current prototype does not meet the legal requirements neither and would need to be extended to meet legal requirements of the GDPR.
+However, it is conceivable that this design encourages more data disclosure (with reference to one of the goals of WP4).
+Figure 20 shows a configuration with "unspent" points that the data subject might consider using (by consenting to Photo upload for example).
 This design approach gives personal data a concrete counter value.
-However, it has to be carefully evaluated whether data subjects perceive this interface and the interaction with it as given consent.
-Reviewing the situation in Figure 12 again, it is questionable whether all data subjects understand that they implicitly allowed the data controller to obtain and process their physical location by "acquiring the purpose Location sharing (despite not consenting to the purpose Location tracking).
+However, it has to be carefully evaluated whether data subjects perceive this interface and the interaction with it as giving consent.
+Reviewing the situation in Figure 20 again, it is questionable whether all data subjects understand that they implicitly allowed the data controller to obtain and process their physical location by "acquiring the purpose Location sharing (despite not consenting to the purpose Location tracking).